Jam3/jam3-install-analytics/README.md

 npm install -g jam3-install-analytics
 ```

+This will provide a couple of global tools.

 ## Setup

-Once installed, you need to configure a `rc` file:
+Once installed, you need to configure a `rc` file.
+Run the following:

 ```sh
 jam3-install-analytics-setup